Left click on images to enlarge

 On 10th January we tragically received the news that Bass John Wyson suddenly died at his home.
 John’s funeral on 2nd February 2018 at Caldicot Catholic Church was attended by over 50 choristers who also sang Gwahoddiad and Llef at Langstone Crematorium.

-However since the start of the new year we have recruited two second tenors in the form of Ron Lane who recently moved from Bristol to Caldicot, Richard Coles who is the son in law of late chorister John Mattia.
+However, since the start of the new year, we have recruited two second tenors in the form of Ron Lane who recently moved from Bristol to Caldicot, Richard Coles who is the son in law of late chorister John Mattia.

 We were saddened to hear of the death of retired chorister Doug King on Monday 20th September 2018.
 Doug had served about 40 years with the choir before his retirement three years ago.

 Regretfully, Bass chorister John MacCarthur has informed us that due to continuing ill health and the distance from Coleford to Caldicot he is unable to continue with the choir.
-Long serving chorister and one time committee member he will be missed.
+Long-serving chorister and one-time committee member he will be missed.

 We were joined in September by two new choristers, top tenor Earl Harvey and second tenor Alasdair Stewart.
+Alasdair has now passed his second voice test.